 Q. What are the word limits for each section?

-A. Our online application portal uses character not word limits.
+A. Our online application portal uses character, not word limits.
 We estimate 3,000 characters is equal to a page.
-The character limits are as follows:
+The character limits are listed below the text box of each narrative in the online application.

 Q. I was wondering if I could get a summary of previously funded specialty crop programs or any examples of programs that have been approved in the past.